This function computes the model-averaged predictions, unconditional

 the confidence level (\(1 - \alpha\)) requested for the computation of unconditional confidence intervals.

-the scale of prediction requested, one of response
+the scale of prediction requested, one of response or

-classes.
-Note that the value terms
+and unmarkedFit classes.
+Note that the value terms is not

-defined for modavgPred
+defined for modavgPred.

 value of overdispersion parameter (i.e., variance inflation factor) such

-.
+as that obtained from c_hat.
 Note that values of c.hat

 different from 1 are only appropriate for binomial GLM's with trials > 1